Plainville High School: Renovations

 The high school, originally built in the mid-1950s, was once considered old and outdated but has since been fully renovated.
 It was expanded in the early 1970s and is now some 30 to 50 years old.
 Nothing else was done to the school until 2006 when the school began a full-scale renovation that was finished for the 2008-2009 school year.
 The school now is up-to-date in both appearance and technology.
 Other upgrades since the school was constructed include a new elevator that was installed in 2002 at the east end of the school to provide accessibility to the second floor, but given the length of the building a second accessible means of access to the second floor is recommended.
 In the mid-2000s the school discovered that it had asbestos.

 Academics

 Renaissance Honor Roll

 The Renaissance Honor Roll is computed each marking period and for fall and spring semesters.
 At the conclusion of each school year, students must be taking a minimum of 5 courses to be eligible for consideration.

 Athletics

 The school’s athletic teams are known as the Blue Devils, the same as nearby Central Connecticut State University.
 For all sports except football they compete in the Northwest Conference (NWC).
 In football they compete in the Nutmeg League.
 However, in the 2009-2010 school year the sports teams will compete in the Central Connecticut Conference in the South Division.
 In baseball, the main rivalry is with Berlin High School (Connecticut).
 The Plainville Sports Hall of Fame was created in 1998.

+The Blue Devils have won 8 CIAC state championships in baseball; the second most out of all schools in the state, just behind Waterford which has won 11.